PHP Errors and Exceptions

 db\_log is enabled for Drupal.
 The PHP constants

 WP_DEBUG_LOG can be enabled for WordPress to save errors to wp-content/debug.log.
-PHP errors are also logged on the application server at
+PHP errors are also logged on the application container at

 Here's a breakdown of what errors are shown and where: